HAVE QUESTIONS ABOUT YOUR DISABILITY CLAIM? REACH OUT TODAY

 Applying for benefits and appealing decisions depend in a large part on which type of policy you have.
 If you obtained your policy through an employer-sponsored LTD plan, then federal law stemming from the Employee Income Retirement Security Act (ERISA) governs everything.

-If you purchased from a private disability insurance carrier such as Unum, MetLife, Hartford, Cigna or Lincoln Financial, then your plan might be governed by state law and by the criteria for qualifying established by the issuing company.
+If you purchased from a private disability insurance carrier such as Unum, MetLife, Hartford, New York Life or Lincoln Financial, then your plan might be governed by state law and by the criteria for qualifying established by the issuing company.

 A disability claim or appeal is not something that is a simple do-it-yourself (DIY) proposition.
 Most people are going to need help assembling the evidence and justification for your claim or appeal.